Te-k/100-days-of-code/log.md

 ### Day 28: February 18th

 **Today's progress:** I know, I know, it was hard this week, but today I am travelling and I like coding in random airports.
 I have done some cool stuff on the Twitter tool, now I have to fix this damn bugs with tweepy and improve graphics.
 Almost releasable, still a bit of work !

+### Day 29: February 19th

+**Today's progress:** IT is late but I did it, this Twitter stuff starts to work quite well.
+Still a bit of work here and there and then play with it